tesujimath/beancount-parser-lima/README.md

 ## Status

-This parser is used by [Lima](https://github.com/tesujimath/beancount-lima), a new Beancount implementation in Rust and Scheme, by the same author.
+This parser is used in [limabean](https://github.com/tesujimath/limabean), a new implementation of Beancount in Rust and Clojure, by the same author.

 - comprehensive test-suite from main Beancount repo is [incorporated](test-cases), modulo a few [unsupported cases](test-cases-unsupported).